 Following an initial comprehensive psychological evaluation, I will work with you to design a treatment plan specific to your goals.
 In my experience, I have found that psychotherapy and Cognitive-Behavioral Therapy when combined with, or independent of, biofeedback, audio visual entrainment and stress management are very effective in achieving mental, emotional and physical balance.
 After your comprehensive evaluation, a treatment plan will be selected and discussed with you.

 There are many different types of therapy.
 While each may vary in its approach, all have the common goal to lessen mental and emotional distress.
 Typically, these therapies focus on either the mind or the body.
 As I understand that one size does not fit all, my approach is distinguishable from that of other therapists by treating the whole person with a comprehensive, holistic mind/body integrative treatment approach.

 It is of paramount importance to understand that stress is the engine that causes or aggravates mental, emotional and physical/medical symptoms and conditions.

 The following is a partial selection and a brief description of the treatments I offer:

 Psychotherapy is among the types of treatment recommended for depression, anxiety, insomnia, and life conflicts.
 Called "therapy" for short, the word psychotherapy actually involves a variety of treatment techniques.
-During psychotherapy, a person talks to a licensed and trained mental health care professional that helps him or her identify and work through the factors that may be causing them mental and emotional distress.
+During psychotherapy, a person talks to a licensed and trained mental health care professional that helps him or her identify and work through the issues that may be causing them mental and emotional distress.

 Neurofeedback training is becoming increasingly popular due to its powerful, non-medication approach that effectively reduces the symptoms of ADHD, depression, anxiety, and many other conditions.
 Neurofeedback has its basis in applied neuroscience and data-based clinical practice.
 It meets the American Psychological Association's definition of an evidence based intervention.